uconomy/lava/README.md

 So you want to write a smart-contract for the [Tezos blockchain](https://www.tezos.com)?
 You're in the right place!

 ## Requirements
-This toolset it's entirely based on [Docker](https://www.docker.com) and [Node.js](https://nodejs.org/).
+This toolset is entirely based on [Docker](https://www.docker.com) and [Node.js](https://nodejs.org/).

-You can download Docker Desktop for your operative system at https://www.docker.com/products/docker-desktop.
+You can download Docker Desktop for your OS at https://www.docker.com/products/docker-desktop.
 When download is ready, you can proceed to install it.

-Same goes for Node.js, for which we suggest you download the LTS version for your system at https://nodejs.org/.
+Same goes for Node.js, for which we suggest the LTS version for your system at https://nodejs.org/.

 ## Getting started
 To use this toolset, just open a Terminal and type: